 - Additional penalties and fees (Section III of the preface)

-The Superior Court of Orange County Uniform Bail Schedule contains listing of bail (fines) for Local Offenses on page 13 B.
+The Superior Court of Orange County Uniform Bail Schedule contains listing of bail (fines) for Local Offenses on page 14, section B.

 CAUTION: Other statutory fees and assessments may also be owing.
 Use this schedule as a guideline only.